Sound intensity level is the acoustic power of sound per unit of area in relation to a fixed reference

 r = radius or distance from source (m)

-The connection between Sound Intensity and Sound Pressure can be expressed as:
+The relation between Sound Intensity and Sound Pressure:

 I = p2 / ρ c (3)